suchipi/quickjs/README.md

 - APIs in `std` and `os` no longer return errno anywhere; instead, Error objects are thrown. `errno` is available as a property on the thrown Error objects.
 - In places where APIs in `std` or `os` would return null on failure, now an error will be thrown instead.
 - Error messages from `std` and `os` include information in the message such as the path to the file that couldn't be loaded.
 This info is also available as properties on the Error object.
-- `.js` extensions can now be omitted from import specifiers; they're optional.
-- If your import specifier points to a folder, it will attempt to load `index.js` from that folder.
 - A TypeScript `.d.ts` file is now provided for all APIs (globals as well as stuff from `std`/`os`).
 - A builtin global function `inspect` is added, which pretty-prints any JS value as a string.
 - `os.access` function added (wrapper for libc `access`).